Voice Agent

 ### Built-in Clinical Tools

-Healthcare workspaces get 13 built-in tools automatically - no integration configuration required:
+Healthcare workspaces get 13 built-in tools automatically, with no integration configuration required:

 **Read tools:**